Donate now or explore other ways to give.

-Giving to the Scholars Strategy Network helps make sure media coverage, public policies, and civic engagement strategies are grounded in research and meeting the challenges of our time.
+Giving to the Scholars Strategy Network helps make sure media coverage, public policy, and civic engagement strategies are grounded in research and meeting the challenges of our time.

-Here are just a few examples of SSN’s work across the states -- work that wouldn't be happening without supporters like you.
+Here are just a few examples of SSN’s recent work across the states—work that wouldn't be happening without supporters like you.

 Starting a Column in Local Connecticut News Outlet

 "The Connecticut Mirror focuses sharply on state politics and public policy….You can see, then, why we would value so highly commentary rooted in hard data, objective research and documented facts.
 That made partnering with SSN scholars from the state's universities a no brainer.” – Paul Stern, CT Mirror Viewpoints Editor

 Building Relationships with Policymakers in Maine

 “SSN scholars can bring real stories from real Mainers and real Maine families…The things we are trying to decide—when we can talk about it in terms of our own Mainers, our own neighbors, our own community members, it’s just really invaluable.” - Charlotte Warren, Maine House Representative

 “Our focus is on policy research and network-building across the South, so we were excited to support these five scholars as they examine the opportunity for the Southeast Crescent Regional Commission as it starts operations in the coming months.” - Sarah Beth Gehl, Executive Director, Southern Economic Advancement Project